HolmesBryant/wijit-code/README.md

 Demo: [https://holmesbryant.github.io/wijit-code/](https://holmesbryant.github.io/wijit-code/)

+## Changelog
+- v1.01
+    - added 'scriptLoaded' event which fires on document when the full text of the script being tested has been loaded.
+This only occurs when lineNumbers is true (or the 'line-numbers' attribute is present).
+    - Changed the default white-space wrapping to 'pre' from 'pre-wrap'.
+    - Exposed css custom variable '--wrap' which affects white-space wrapping.

 ## Note ##

 This component makes use of some fairly modern features such as: Dynamic Imports and the CSS Custom Highlight API.
 If you must support older browsers, please test thoroughly before deploying.